PlumpMath/DesignPatterns-436/README.md

+# Factory Pattern
+In python we don't need class abstract Animal, Factory class.
+Its simple because we're trying to fully take advantage of the features of Python

 # Observer Pattern
 The scenario like when user facebook click 'like'(or follow) button some fanpage(or person) and they will get notice when that fanpage(or person) add new status.